Routing for audio tracks

 This configuration is sufficient to do basic tracking and playback of many sessions without any adjustment by the user.
-If you are using Ardour and start to change these connections, be certain that you have a good reason to do so—it is generally not necessary and often leads to problems.
+Changing these connections is generally not necessary and often leads to problems.

 However, for many workflows during mixing, more complicated signal routing is required.
-Ardour offers many possibilties for connecting things in the way you may need or want them.
+Ardour offers many possibilities for connecting things to fit any particular workflow.

 Typical routing for MIDI tracks is very similar to that of audio tracks.